**This advice should be read in conjunction with the national action instructions on lesson observation in the industrial action section**

-Inspectors may use a range of strategies for observations, including part-lesson observations of 25 to 30 minutes, tracking of a class or group of pupils to assess pupils’ experience of a school day or part of a day, long observations of an hour or more, and/or short visits to a number of lessons.
+Inspectors may use a range of strategies for observations, including part-lesson observations, tracking of a class or group of pupils to assess pupils’ experience of a school day or part of a day, long observations of an hour or more, and/or short visits to a number of lessons.

-Any of these observation strategies may be carried out jointly with the headteacher/senior member of staff.
+Inspectors are likely to invite school leaders to participate in joint lesson observations.
+Joint lesson observations should enable inspectors to judge the accuracy of the school’s evaluation of teaching and learning.
 Guidance to inspectors makes it clear that a joint observation between the inspector and a member of the senior management should only take place if the teacher agrees to being jointly observed.

 Inspectors should work to a protocol for feedback arrangements that the lead inspector has explained to the school.
 Inspectors must be proactive in offering feedback to teachers.

-Inspectors have now been instructed not to provide grades for individual lesson observations.
+Inspectors are not to provide grades for individual lesson observations.
 This has been confirmed in Ofsted's publication, Ofsted inspection - clarification for schools.
 This document can be accessed here (new window).

 Teachers cannot refuse to be observed.
 However, Ofsted advice to inspectors makes it clear that teachers must not be placed under pressure to be jointly observed.
 NASUWT Representatives need to be alert to the possibility that pressure may be placed on teachers to be jointly observed and should remind members of their rights.

 An inspector’s judgement of a teacher’s teaching and its impact on learning relates only to what has been observed during the course of the lesson.
-It is not a judgement about the quality and effectiveness of their teaching in general.
-The judgement must not be used to make judgements about the performance of an individual teacher.
+It is not a judgement about the quality and effectiveness of their teaching in general and, therefore, must not be used to make judgements about the performance of an individual teacher.
 For example, the school must not use Ofsted inspection judgements about the quality of teaching and its impact on learning to begin, or to support, capability proceedings against an individual teacher.

 Lesson observations that are not part of an inspection